Louisiana’s latest legislative session moves past pandemic

 BATON ROUGE, La.
-(AP) — The Louisiana Legislature is opening a regular session that seems more like those of pre-pandemic times.
+(AP) — The Louisiana Legislature has opened a regular session that seems more like those of pre-pandemic times.

 Debates are planned on taxes, sports betting, transgender rights and other issues far beyond the coronavirus’ aftermath.